kkrick-sdsu/csu-tide.github.io/docs/batch-jobs/getting-started.md

     print(f"Hello there,\n{csu}")
     ```
-    - This program is a simple variation on the typical Hello, World program with a bit of ascii art
+    - This program is a simple variation on the typical "Hello, World" program with a bit of ASCII art
+    - *Note*: It is better practice to keep your code outside of the container and transfer it in later, but we have simplified things for this example
-1. Open the `Dockerfile` using `vi Dockerfile`; you should see the following:
+1. Open the `Dockerfile`; you should see the following:
     ```Dockerfile
     FROM python:3